 Before we get to that problem, let’s start with the basic purpose of this post.
 This is intended to supplement our Guide to Genie+ at Disneyland & California Adventure FAQfor all of the foundational need-to-know info about this paid FastPass replacement.
 Genie+ can be confusing and convoluted, but it’s a successor to MaxPass at Disneyland.
 So, it’s not totally untrodden territory…unless you’re new to Disneyland or never used MaxPass, in which case, it is!

 These ride priorities are for Lightning Lanes via Genie+ and not Individual Lightning Lanes (ILL), which are pay-per-ride.
-At present, the two ILL attractions in Disney California Adventure are Radiator Springs Racers and Web Slingers: A Spider-Man Adventure.
-We are not keen on buying a la carte front of line access, and would instead recommend doing one at park opening and the other shortly before closing.
+The only ILL attraction in Disney California Adventure is Radiator Springs Racers (RSR), as Web Slingers: A Spider-Man Adventure was “downgraded” to Genie+ as of mid-October 2022.
+We are not keen on buying a la carte front of line access, and would instead recommend doing RSR at park opening or shortly before closing.
 Single rider is also a great option for Radiator Springs Racers, except on weekends or evenings, when locals can clog it up.

 If you’re beginning at Disney California Adventure, use the rankings intuitively, booking each Genie+ Lightning Lane selection in the order they’re presented below.
 You’ll have earlier return times this way, and can probably knock out all of the DCA Lightning Lanes before Park Hopping time rolls around.